Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data: Experiments

 \section{Experiments}

-In this section we report experimental results on both synthetic and real-world datasets for our proposed column subset selection algorithms as well as other competitive methods.
+In this section we report experimental results on both synthetic and real-world data sets for our proposed column subset selection algorithms as well as other competitive methods.
 All algorithms are implemented in Matlab.
 To make fair comparisons, all input matrices $\mat M$ are normalized so that $\|\mat M\|_F^2=1$.